MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/section-1910.1200.md

 A.4.2.1.1.2 Where data are not sufficient for sub-categorization, respiratory sensitizers shall be classified in Category 1.

-Table A.4.1 - Hazard Category and Sub-Categories for Respiratory Sensitizers
+Table A.4.1—Hazard Category and Sub-Categories for Respiratory Sensitizers

 |  Category 1   |                                                                                                             Respiratory sensitizer                                                                                                              |
 |---------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|